 Holdings and its wholly owned subsidiaries file a consolidated U.S. federal income tax return.
 Foreign subsidiaries and branches of subsidiaries file local tax returns as required.
 Group and subsidiaries not included in Holdings' consolidated tax return file separate company U.S. federal income tax returns as required.
-Deferred income taxes have been recorded to recognize the tax effect of temporary differences between the financial reporting and income tax accounting rules.
+Deferred income taxes have been recorded to recognize the tax effect of temporary differences between the financial reporting and income tax bases of assets and liabilities, which arise because of differences between GAAP and income tax accounting rules.